Compare 6 month term deposits

 The Judo Bank Term Deposit term lengths range from three months to five years.
 Minimum opening deposit is $1,000.
 No account-keeping or set-up fees to pay.

 Earn a 0.10% p.a. loyalty bonus when you roll over your term.

 Compare 6 month term deposit rates

-How do I choose a term deposit on your site?
+How do I choose a 6 month term deposit?

-Jump to our comparison tool and enter in the amount you wish to invest into your term deposit.
-Indicate the number of months you want to invest for and click "calculate".
+Jump to our comparison tool above and enter the amount you wish to invest into your term deposit.
+Usually the more money you deposit the better the interest rate will be.
+If you don't want a six-month term deposit, enter the number of months you want to invest for and click "calculate".
 Our tool will automatically calculate the interest you can earn as a general indication.
-If you wish to apply or to find out more, click on "Open".
+If you wish to apply or to find out more, click on "Go to site".

 finder.com.au's featured 6 month term deposits

 |Suncorp Term Deposit||0.3% p.a.|

 How does a 6 month term deposit work?

 If you open a six-month term deposit, you'll be tucking away your savings for half a year.
 Term deposits often offer a better interest rate than bank accounts and savings accounts as a reward for locking your money away.
 Remember, there are penalties for accessing your term deposit early so you need to make sure you won't need the money for a while.